Amaral-tec/asynchronous-messaging-models/README.md

 4. **RabbitMQ Setup:**
 Ensure that RabbitMQ is up and running.
 Update the RabbitMQ configuration in each microservice if necessary.

+5. **Apache Kafka Setup:**
+Ensure that Apache Kafka and ZooKeeper are up and running.
+Update Kafka configuration in your Kafka-interacting microservices.

 ## License
 This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).